About the Artist

 During her last 10 years in Southeast Asia, she founded a village community health program and a community arts program.
 Her interest in indigenous art forms led to her starting a handicraft non-profit supporting local artisans in West Java as well as designing batik textiles and woven products for export.
 She also created illustrations, manuals, and teaching aids for development projects including materials used in relief efforts during the aftermath of the 2004 Asian Tsunami.

-Besides teaching for a time at the Village of Arts and Humanities and the Mural Arts Program in Philadelphia, Donna has been awarded numerous residencies through the Philadelphia Art Museum’s Delphi Art Futures program and Art Partners program and Spiral Q Puppet Theater.
-In 2013 Donna won first prize in the American Batik Design Competition and in 2014 she was awarded the Art & Change Grant by the Leeway foundation.
+Besides teaching for a time at the Village of Arts and Humanities and the Mural Arts Program in Philadelphia, Donna has been awarded numerous residencies through the Philadelphia Art Museum’s Delphi Art Futures and Art Partners program, Spiral Q and Rutgers Camden Center for the Arts.
+In 2013 Donna won first prize in the American Batik Design Competition, in 2014 she was awarded the Art & Change Grant by the Leeway foundation and in 2017 she was awarded the NewCourtland Fellowship.

-Donna works in her home studio as a painter and illustrator and is active in community arts within her own South Philly neighborhood.
-Her murals can be seen in Philadelphia, Camden, NJ and in Leeds, England and her paintings have been collected and exhibited nationally and internationally in Europe, Southeast Asia, Australia and New Zealand.
+Donna works in her home studio as a painter and illustrator, is active in teaching artist residencies and in community arts within her own South Philly neighborhood and throughout Philadelphia.
+Her murals can be seen in Philadelphia, Camden, NJ and in Leeds, England.
+Four of her paintings are in the collection of the Philadelphia Convention Center Gallery and her paintings have been collected and exhibited nationally and internationally in Europe, Southeast Asia, Australia and New Zealand.